 Often there is no real specific cause of work-related stress.
 It can be a build-up of personal issues that in turn affect your functionality at work (which can then couple with identifiers for work-related stress).

 Issues such as the above can develop within an individual being unable to cope with a variety of factors and demands being placed upon them – usually along the lines of:

 - Lack of employee relationships, including bullying

 - Being in the wrong job for your skillset and career aspirations.

 - Lack of training – decreasing confidence to do your job, amongst many other triggers that can cause one to experience work-related stress.

-We have discovered additional factors and its correlation to work-related stress, such as seniority within a company, gender and even the region you work in.
+We have discovered additional factors and their correlation to work-related stress, such as seniority within a company, gender, and even the region you work in.

-Although our tips are comprehensive enough to ease work-related stress levels, if you find that things simply aren’t improving and the issue goes far deeper than anticipated (for example, serious issues with your employer that are violating your ability to work optimally) then we highly recommend seeking advice from your HR department or organisations situated in your country that can provide helpful or legal advice to deal with this issue.
+Although our tips to stay stress-free in the workplace are comprehensive enough to ease work-related stress levels, if you find that things simply aren’t improving and the issue goes far deeper than anticipated (for example, serious issues with your employer that are violating your ability to work optimally) then we highly recommend seeking advice from your HR department or organizations situated in your country that can provide helpful or legal advice to deal with this issue.

-Here are the top tips to staying stress free in the workplace:
+Here are the top tips for staying stress-free in the workplace: